webdigga/slot-picks/src/articles/headaches.md

    There are many meditations and mindfulness apps to download nowadays, from a 2 min guided meditations for the newbie’s, to an hour long for the more experiences.
 Many successful business people and athletes have found the benefit of mediation and mindfulness.
 8. ## Done and Dusted - Now Get Adjusted!

-   Now all you should do is go and see your local chiropractor for a check-up!
+   Now all you should do is go and see your local Chiropractor for a check-up!
 Chiropractors look at the alignment of the spine to make sure your nervous system is functioning optimally.
 There is no better way than to get a hands-on Chiropractic assessment to see what the underlying cause of those headaches is, and how to get rid of them.

 - - -